alicexue/Final-Project2/README.md

 6/6/15: worked on loading card images and tinting face down cards (AX)

 6/8/15: worked on fixing bugs with clicking on cards (AX)

+6/9/15: in class stuff???
+        worked on outline of cards when clicked (EX)